 Whenever you're adding a new user or trying to manage multiple users, assign them to a group with very well-defined rules and privileges.

-Here are some controls from Cyscale that check if you're implementing this best practice:
+Here are some controls from Cyscale that check if you're implementing this IAM security best practice:

 - Ensure IAM Users receive permissions only through Groups for AWS Cloud